Introduction to the Quantum Circuit: Everything You Need to Know

 • Classical circuits process information using classical bits, which can only be in one of two states: 0 or 1.

-• Quantum circuits, on the other hand, employ qubits that can exist in superposition, representing both 0 and 1 simultaneously.
+• Quantum circuits, on the other hand, use qubits that can exist in superposition, representing both 0 and 1 simultaneously.
 This property allows quantum circuits to process multiple states at once.

 • Classical circuits use logic gates (AND, OR, NOT) to perform operations on classical bits following classical Boolean logic.